The Law Offices of Marvin S. C. Dang, LLLC has a team of experienced attorneys, legal assistants, and collection assistants (collectors).

-Mr. Dang was elected as Chair of the American Bar Association’s Senior Lawyers Division (which has about 60,000 members) for 2018-2019 and he serves on the Division’s Executive Committee.
-For the ABA’s Solo, Small Firm, & General Practice Division, Mr. Dang was elected in 2008 as a Council Member-at-Large for a four year term.
+Mr. Dang was the Chair of the American Bar Association’s Senior Lawyers Division (which has about 60,000 members) for 2018-2019; he’s the Immediate Past Chair of the Division (2019-2020) and is a member of the Division’s Executive Committee.
+With the ABA’s Solo, Small Firm, & General Practice Division, Mr. Dang was elected in 2008 as a Council Member-at-Large for a four year term.

 In 2018, the President of the American Bar Association appointed Mr. Dang to a three year term as Minority Member-at-Large on the ABA Nominating Committee.
 Mr. Dang also serves in the ABA House of Delegates for a three year term from 2018-2021.

-The President of the American Bar Association appointed Mr. Dang in 2016 to the Commission on Racial & Ethnic Diversity in the Profession.
-Other ABA Presidents have appointed Mr. Dang to the Council of the Fund for Justice & Education, the Standing Committee on Publishing Oversight, the Coalition for Justice, and the Standing Committee on Delivery of Legal Services.
+The President of the American Bar Association appointed Mr. Dang in 2019 to the Council of the Fund for Justice & Education.
+Other ABA Presidents have appointed Mr. Dang to the Commission on Racial & Ethnic Diversity in the Profession,the Standing Committee on Publishing Oversight, the Coalition for Justice, and the Standing Committee on Delivery of Legal Services.

 For three years, Mr. Dang was on the Board of Directors of the American Prepaid Legal Services Institute.
 In 2000, he was appointed by the American Bar Association President to the ABA’s Standing Committee on Group and Prepaid Legal Services.

-He serves on the Board of Directors of the Hawaii Chapter of the National Asian Pacific American Bar Association.
+He is a member of the Board of Directors of the Hawaii Chapter of the National Asian Pacific American Bar Association.